pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 ### SharePoint Framework Commands

 We have extended the SharePoint Framework commands so that it supports the latest version of the SharePoint Framework which is `v1.19.0`.
-We've also updated the `spfx doctor` command to validate and suggest latest version of gulp-cli.
+We've also updated the `spfx doctor` command to validate and suggest the latest version of gulp-cli.
 For more information on the commands, refer to the documentation:

 - [m365 spfx project upgrade](https://pnp.github.io/cli-microsoft365/cmd/spfx/project/project-upgrade)
 - [m365 spfx doctor](https://pnp.github.io/cli-microsoft365/cmd/spfx/spfx-doctor)